The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Market-structure, Microstructure and Other Applications

-\end{enumerate} \begin{doublespace} The simple scenario corresponding to case 1) of the data collection would be when we have a matrix, $M_{i,j}$, for each region $i$ and property $j$, with $T$ observations across time (rows) and $N_{i}$ (columns) for number of participants from that region.
-If we consider each property separately, we can compute the Bhattacharyya Distance across the various matrices $M_{i,j}$ (in pairs) separately for each property $j$ across the various regions or $i$'s.
-The multinomial approach outlined earlier can be used to calculate one coefficient for each region by combining all the properties.
-For the second case, we can compute the Bhattacharyya Distance across the various matrices $M_{i,j}$ for all the properties combined (or separately for each property) for a region using the multinomial approach after suitable dimension transformations.
 To illustrate this, suppose we have two matrices, $A$ and $B$, representing two different probability distributions, with dimensions, $m\times n$ and $k\times n$, respectively.
 Here, $m$ and $k$ denote the number of variables captured by the two matrices $A$ and $B$.
 In general, $m$ and $k$ are not equal. $n$ is the number of observations, which is the same across the two distributions.
 We can calculate the Bhattacharyya distance or another measure of similarity or dissimilarity between $A$ and $B$ by reducing the dimensions of the larger matrix, (say $m>k$) to the smaller one so that we have $\underline{A}$ and $B$, with the same dimension, $k\times n$.
 Here, $\underline{A}=CA,\;\text{Dim}\left(C\right)=k\times m$.
-Each entry in $C$ is sampled i.i.d from a Gaussian $N\left(0,\frac{1}{k}\right)$ distribution. \end{doublespace}
+Each entry in $C$ is sampled i.i.d from a Gaussian $N\left(0,\frac{1}{k}\right)$ distribution. \end{doublespace} \begin{doublespace}